 Botulinum toxins (such as Botox®, made by Allergan) block the nerve impulses to muscles, reducing the muscles’ ability to contract.
 For those suffering from blepharospasm, the procedure involves injecting tiny amounts of Botox® into the muscles around the edge of the eyelids.
 Treatment typically eases symptoms for up to 12 weeks, at which point the procedure would need to be repeated to maintain its effectiveness.
 If you would like more general information regarding Botox® this can be found on our Frequently Asked Questions page.

 There are some extremely helpful resources available to those affected by blepharospasm, such as at blepharospasm.org and dystonia.org.uk.
 Whilst treatment with botulinum toxin is available on the NHS, some patients prefer the flexibility and comfort of privately funded treatment.
-I would be happy to discuss the suitability of treatment with you at a free initial consultation.
-The standard treatment cost for this procedure at BrightNewMe is £175.
+I would be happy to discuss the suitability of treatment with you at an initial consultation, the cost of which is £75.
+This would be deducted from the cost of treatment, if treatment was deemed appropriate.
+The standard treatment cost for this procedure at BrightNewMe is £300.